frugalware/frugalware.gitlab.io/content/package/lilv.md

 depends = "['lv2>=1.18.0', 'python3>=3.12', 'sratom']"
 reverse_depends = "['mixxx', 'pipewire', 'qtractor']"
 +++
-Lilv is a C library to make the use of LV2 plugins as simple as possible for applications."
+Lilv is a C library to make the use of LV2 plugins as simple as possible for applications.

 {{< files text="show files" >}}* /etc/bash_completion.d/lilv
 * /usr/bin/lv2apply